Budgeting for Investors: Turn Your Income Into Investable Capital

 Key Highlights:

 Budgeting is often presented as a restrictive exercise in deprivation.
 For the intelligent investor, however, budgeting is a high-impact business operation.
-It is the process of capital generation—creating the raw material (cash) that your portfolio needs to grow.
-Without a disciplined budget, even the best stock screener is useless because you'll never have the capital to exploit the opportunities it finds.
+It is the process of capital generation — creating the raw material (cash) that your portfolio needs to grow.
+Without a disciplined budget, even the best stock screener is useless because you will never have the capital to exploit the opportunities it finds.

 Legal Disclaimer